1.8 Turbo 20V

 • Sequential Twin Turbo User's Guide

 Sequential Twin Turbo Systems Explained This guide will be to explain how the FD RX7 and the JZA80 Supra sequential twin-turbo systems operate and how to tune them.
-Mazda RX7 FD3S 13B The RX7 system is supported by the Elite 1000/1500/2000/2500 ...
+Mazda RX7 FD3S 13B The RX7 system is supported by Haltech ECUs such as the Nexus R5, ...

 • Turbo Speed Sensors 1/2